 Dog breed group: Working dogs

 The ancestry of the Great Dane dates back to long, long ago.
 Drawings of giant dogs somewhat resembling Great Danes can be seen on Egyptian artifacts.
 These dogs spread through trade where they were eventually developed in Germany into a working dog called a Boarhound, as they were bred to hunt boars.
 Throughout the years the breed name changed a few times- German Boarhound, English Dogge, German Mastiff, then the Great Dane.
 The look of the dog also changed to a more slimmer version, as we know them today.

 Great Danes are considered a gentle giant, but they can be protective when the time calls for it.
 They are good family dogs and are good around other pets and children.
 Children, especially small kids should be watched around Danes, as it takes nothing for this big dog to accidentally knock one over or hit them with their tail unknowingly.
 As puppies they are an active breed, but to tend to mellow out and become more laid back as they enter adulthood.
 Usually they are easy to train, however some can have a stubborn streak.

 Is this breed right for you?

 Both pure-bred and mixed-breed dogs have varying incidences of health problems that may be either influenced by genetics or environmental factors.
-Here are some health concerns that are more commonly seen in the Beagle.
+Here are some health concerns that more commonly affect the Great Dane.